jbli-4871/linien-relock/README.md

 ```bash
 ssh-keygen
 ```
+Hit Enter when prompted for inputs.
 This will generate two files.
 Take note of the one with extension "id_rsa.pub"
 ```makefile
 C:\Users\<you>\.ssh\id_rsa
 C:\Users\<you>\.ssh\id_rsa.pub